LLNL/blockbuster/blockbuster/doc/README_TESTING.txt

 LLNL Note:  Be sure to test against actual cuefiles on both OCF and SCF, as some bugs do crop up on SCF that don't appear on OCF.
+2015-11-25 Python 2.7.10, the default, does not have zip support and this blows up the tests.
+Until this is fixed, you must do this:

+use python-2.7.7
+make test

 ==============================================================
 # Be strict in the test procedure!
 Document bugs during testing.